wilsonia/spins/README.md

 - Updates tech stack

 ## Stack
-The simulation is written in [node.js](https://nodejs.org/en/), with [webpack](https://webpack.js.org/) bundling the program for browser execution.
+The simulation is written in Javascript, adhering to the ES6 specification.
+The project uses [node.js](https://nodejs.org/en/) for development and dependency management and [webpack](https://webpack.js.org/) for bundling the program for browser execution.
 Several packages were used to reduce code volume and simplify control flow:
 - [mathjs](https://mathjs.org/) for linear algebra computations
 - [d3-hierarchy](https://github.com/d3/d3-hierarchy) for tree visualization